 Planning to succeed

 Finally, I decided to start double the amount of seeds I’d need to account for poor germination and disease.
-The intention is to sell seedlings I have remaining in the spring.
-Start dates, number of seeds started, and potential sell-offs I keep track of as well.
+The intention is to sell remaining seedlings in the spring.
+I keep track of start dates, the number of seeds started, and potential sell-offs.

 I am a firm believer in streamlining processes so there is zero guesswork.
 Some may call it OCD, I say I’m just a typical Taurus!
 So there you have it, my crazy organized way of planning our gardens.